xing/jQuery.autocompletr/readme.md

 It's that simple.
 But the default feature set can do more:

+## Browser support?

+Tested in IE 6 and above, Chrome, FF >= 3.6, Opera 12.

+But I do not guarantee to test regularly in IE 6, it just happend that I did.

 ## What can it do?

 Here is a list of things **jQuery.autocompletr** can do: